 These mitts are super warm and keeps your hands comfortably protected.
 They feature a long gauntlet with a wrist elastic adjustment which emphasizes dexterity so you can move your hands more freely.
 The waterproof zip is an extra plus since you can use it as a ventilation or to store your hand warmer.
 The liner is made of merino wool and the way it fits and feels is really enjoyable and cozy.

 - wool liner

 - runs a bit large

 Our testers appreciated the design which enables you to choose whether to use a liner or not.
 Even without the liner, these gloves are still warm and great at capturing heat, but you can make them super lightweight if you decide to take the liner out.
 The pre-curved palm is also an amazing attribute because it gives your hands a bit of rest as they can be in a more natural position.
-We have realized that this trait is super convenient especially if you like to snowboard throughout the day, because it reduces the fatigue of your fingers in a way, since they do not have to fight the straight rigidness of the shell.
+We have realized that this trait is super convenient especially if you like to snowboard throughout the day, because it reduces the fatigue of your fingers.

 This glove is made of durable leather with a waterproof membrane and military-grade insulation that keep your hands warm and functioning in any weather.
 Seemingly small but essential features like a removable wrist leash and touchscreen compatibility help you do your job without being impeded by cold hands.